awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   }
 ```

-## CloudWatch Agent Configuration File: Metrics Section<a name="CloudWatch-Agent-Configuration-File-Metricssection"></a>
+## CloudWatch agent configuration file: Metrics section<a name="CloudWatch-Agent-Configuration-File-Metricssection"></a>

 On servers running either Linux or Windows Server, the `metrics` section includes the following fields:
 + `namespace` – Optional\.
 The namespace to use for the metrics collected by the agent\.
 The default value is `CWAgent`\.
 The maximum length is 255 characters\.
 The following is an example: